mapprotocol/map-protocol-website/src/article/en/map-as-bitcoin-layer2.md

 With MAP Protocol being Bitcoin layer-2,  any asset on any chain can easily interact with the Bitcoin network.
 This will add other types of assets and communities to the existing Bitcoin ecosystem and community.
 In this way, Bitcoin will be more than just a store of value but will extend interoperability and open doors for new types of decentralized applications and innovations.

-# The Future of the Bitcoin Ecosystem
+# The future of Bitcoin Ecosystem

 On October 31, 2008, Satoshi Nakamoto published the [Bitcoin White Paper](https://bitcoin.org/bitcoin.pdf), defining Bitcoin as a peer-to-peer electronic cash system—that is, initiated by one party, accepted by another, and not dependent on any third-party institutions.
 Inspired by this, MAP Protocol has always carried on the belief of "peer-to-peer, no privileged third party."